-The dotted line in Figure 1 provides a more consistent picture of trends over time, by excluding the category of ‘other confirmed voluntary departures’.
+The black line in Figure 1 provides a more consistent picture of trends over time, by excluding the category of ‘other confirmed voluntary departures’.
 This view allows a ‘like for like’ comparison that shows how enforced removals and voluntary departures through official schemes have changed over time.
 It reveals that the changes to overall voluntary departures and removals since 2007 have been mainly driven by this ‘other’ category.
 This category was also responsible for the apparent decrease in departures in 2014.

 The 2015 data are still provisional.
 It is worth noting that the number of voluntary departures is often understated when the provisional figures are first published, because some people leave without notifying the authorities.
 For example, the 2012 figure was revised up by more than 3,600 after its initial publication, whereas the 2014 figure was revised up by about 1,400.
-In short, the dotted line in Figure 1 may be preferable for examining change over time, but the solid line more accurately reflects the total number of removals and departures, especially in more recent years as data collection has improved.
+In short, the black line in Figure 1 may be preferable for examining change over time, but the solid line more accurately reflects the total number of removals and departures, especially in more recent years as data collection has improved.

 As explained in the Understanding the evidence section, Home Office datasets classify departures and removals by the way that they take place.
 Table 2 breaks up the broad categories seen in Table 1 into their parts and compares them over time.
 This provides more detail showing what kinds of departures and removals have taken place.
 In 2015, 30% (12,056 people) left the UK via enforced removal.
 Meanwhile, 35% (14,206 people) departed and notified the UK Government, 4% (1,635) left through Assisted Voluntary Return programmes, with the remaining 32% (12,999) classified as ‘other confirmed departures’.